 4. Let the tomatoes cool for a couple minutes on the sheet pan.
 To remove, gently peel them away from the paper.
 If they are sticking, lift the paper up and pop the tomatoes off by pressing the paper from behind.

-5. If not using right away, refrigerate, covered, for a week, or freeze, well-wrapped, for several weeks.
+5. If not using right away, refrigerate, covered, for a week, or freeze, well-wrapped, for up to two months.

 *